-The Landscape Studio is a landscape architecture and design firm based in Nairobi.
-It was registered in Kenya as Chincol Company Limited in 2013 and has already created solutions for a diverse portfolio of projects around East Africa; planning and design of academic and residential, corporate, institutional and mixed-use, parks, streetscape and urban improvement as well as agricultural schemes.
+The Landscape Studio is a landscape architecture and design firm based between Nairobi in Kenya and Barcelona, Spain.
+The studio was founded in 2013 and has already created solutions for a diverse portfolio of projects around East Africa and more recently in Europe; planning and design of academic and residential, corporate, institutional and mixed-use, parks, streetscape and urban improvement as well as agricultural schemes.

 The quality of the spaces we live in have a direct effect on our perception of the world and our quality of life.
 We see a world where the spaces in which we interact with our natural environment are mutually beneficial for the ecosystem and the people that inhabit it.
 We want to take part in the creation of new paradigms for these spaces, where urban, rural and natural can co-exist in a healthy balance.

 Our practice comes with an acute sense of responsibility.
 We aim to produce fair and sustainable solutions that can stand the intensity of change in our times, whilst providing liveable spaces that can age with beauty and dignity.
 Landscape architecture plays a crucial role for future sustainable development, healthy populous communities and the possibility of conservation of diversity of flora and fauna within a new common environment; the urban landscape.
 This approach is especially relevant in places of rapid growth in population and development, such as the African continent.

 We provide adequate landscape design solutions that balance the environmental and geographical attributes of the site, the architecture, and the requirements of the project.

 Observation of the existing conditions and understanding the context are fundamental to our approach.
 We take into consideration cultural and historical references, and consider all stakeholders, promoting environmental education and community participation.
 This open and methodical exercise allows for responsible designs that capitalise both on the individuals that will live in these spaces, and the broader landscape.